tinyactions-cvpr22/tinyactions-cvpr22.github.io/index.md

   <h2> Detection </h2>
   TinyVIRAT-Detection will have multiple activites in each sample and the submissions should contain detections for all activity instance in each sample.
 The performers can choose a prediction threshold of their choice and will be required to submit only the occurring activities for each sample.
 The submissions will be evaluated using frame-level and video-level mean-average precision (mAP).
 The winners will be determined based on the video-level mAP averaged over all classes.
   <br>
   We will provide an evaluation server where the performers can submit their results.
 A text file with multiple lines will be submitted by the performers for evaluation where each line will have detections for a test sample.
-For action detection, the performers will submit a file with all the predictions which will include the class probablity and detected bounding boxes on each frame of a video.
+For action detection, the predictions will include the class probablity and detected bounding boxes on each frame of a video.
 Sample submission file is available below.
   <br>
   Evaluation server: Coming Soon!
   <br>